Frequently Asked Questions

 Peeled kojic acid

 What to do in Hairfall?

-Do blood test for thyroid and hemoglobin problem
+Test your blood for thyroid and haemoglobin issues.

 What is vitiligo and is it contagious?